 The possible negative effects on our future business of export licenses not being granted could be material and could disrupt our supply chain and product shipment, and impair our ability to complete product development in a timely manner, or our ability to support existing customers of covered products or supply customers of covered products outside the impacted regions, and may require us to transition certain operations out of one or more of the identified countries.
-Failure to obtain export licenses could also result in a substantial reduction to our remaining performance obligations ("RPO") or require us to return substantial deposits received from customers in China for purchase orders.
-We are continuously assessing the aggregate potential impact of government regulations on our financial results and operations.
-See Part II, Item 1A "Risk Factors" in this report for more information regarding how such actions by the U.S. government or another country could significantly impact our ability to provide our products and services to existing and potential customers, especially in China, and adversely affect our business, financial condition and results of operations.
+Failure to obtain export licenses could also result in a substantial reduction to our RPO or require us to return substantial deposits received from customers in China for purchase orders.